 WHAT’S NEXT?

-Through this decades-long partnership, it is clear to see that industry-education partnerships are essential to BOTH learning and workforce development.
+Through this decades-long relationship, it is clear to see that industry-education partnerships are essential to BOTH learning and workforce development.
 By allowing SOK students to complete in-person internships and receive real-world experience, BROC provides extremely valuable assistance in allowing our college to improve quality of life across the lifespan.

 “ BROC is honored and proud to continue our tradition of supporting LSU Kinesiology students in their career growth and development,” Trey Williamson, BROC CEO said.
 “Through our collaborative and focused mentorship program, SOK students receive specialized training and hands on educational opportunities to enhance their skills, abilities, and confidence.
 Through these patient interactions, students learn the treatment mechanisms and clinical approaches necessary to provide the highest quality care to current and future patients.
 Following graduation, they will successfully integrate these skills into professional settings providing exceptional care, innovation, and leadership for the well-being of our institutions and communities. ”